jessopi/WeightTracker/README.md

 - Ability to login and create new accounts.
 - Uses jCrypt to hash passwords for password security.
 - Search specific date ranges for weight information.
-- Entered information stored into dataabse for each user.
+- Weight information stored into database for each user.

 Screenshots
 -------